 Have more questions about the field of health informatics?
 Read our FAQ.

-Most courses are taught in the evening on the Fairfax Campus, and some courses are taught online.
-Although not all coursework can be completed online, the number of courses available online increases every year.
+Most courses for the on-campus MS in Health Informatics are taught in the evening on the Fairfax Campus, and some courses are taught online.
+Although not all coursework for all concentrations can be completed online, the number of courses available online increases every year.

 The 33-39 credit program curriculum includes core courses taken by all students.
-The program consists of three concentrations: Health Data Analytics, Health Informatics Management, and Population Health Informatics.
+The program consists of three concentrations: Health Data Analytics (fully online option available soon), Health Informatics Management (on-campus only), and Population Health Informatics (on-campus only).
 Students coming from Health Informatics undergraduate programs may request substitution of selected courses with more advanced ones if they received at least a B+ in equivalent undergraduate courses.
+After completing course work, and with permission of the advisor, students can choose between a Capstone Practicum or a Master’s Thesis.
+Both options require two semesters to complete.

 Health Data Analytics